PseudoDevs/IamGhost/abcmd3.md

-Last updated: 2024-04-05 13:30:32
+Last updated: 2024-04-05 13:31:07
-Random Quote: Best way to catch the smart ones?
-Get an idiot working for them. - Jaime Kuykendall
+Random Quote: The Lion does not concern itself with the opinions of sheep.  -  Tywin Lannister